Denise Hayman

 Denise Hayman (born January 1, 1951) is an American politician who is currently serving in the Montana Senate as the senator from the 33rd District in Bozeman.
-She previously served as a member Montana House of Representatives for the 66th district from 2015 to 2023.
+She previously served as a member of the Montana House of Representatives for the 66th district from 2015 to 2023.

 Prior to her legislative tenure, she spent fifteen years as a member of the Bozeman School Board.